-7. Claim 7: "The method of claim 1, wherein, prior to treatment with pembrolizumab, the patient had received a different cancer therapy, and the patient's cancer had progressed after the patient received the different cancer therapy."
+7. Claim 7: "The method of claim 1, wherein the patient had received at least one prior cancer treatment and the cancer had progressed subsequent to the prior treatment."

-The MSI-H Study Record's title and Eligibility section discloses that patients in the Phase II study must have "tumors" and "measurable disease."
+The MSI-H Study Record's title and Eligibility section disclose that patients in the Phase II study must have "tumors" and "measurable disease."
 (EX1005, 2 (Study Identification), 4 (Study Design), 5-6 (Eligibility).)
 In the context of the MSI-H Study Record, that discloses that patients would have received prior drug therapies and had their cancers progress after those therapies.
-(EX1003, ¶68-72.)
+(EX1003, ¶¶81-86.)

-Patients having "measurable" disease in the context of the MSI-H Study Record refers to patients having metastatic and advanced cancer and does not include patients whose cancer was resectable for the purposes of a cure.
+Colorectal cancer patients having "measurable" disease in the context of the MSI-H Study Record refers to patients having metastatic and advanced cancer and does not include patients whose cancer was resectable for the purposes of a cure.
 (EX1020, PDF p.
-25; EX1003, ¶69.)
-If a patient had cancer that is resectable for the purposes of a cure, then a practitioner would excise the tumor because surgery "is the only way to achieve a cure;" thus the POSA would have understood "measurable" disease in the context of a clinical trial to not include cancer that is resectable for the purposes of a cure.
+25; EX1003, ¶82.)
+If a patient had cancer that is resectable for the purposes of a cure, then a practitioner would excise the tumor because surgery "is the only way to achieve a cure."
+Thus, "measurable" disease in the context of a clinical study does not include cancer that is resectable for the purposes of a cure.
 (EX1047, 4-7; EX1020, PDF p.
-7 (under the standard of care, resection is recommended if it is possible); EX1048, 230; EX1003, ¶69.)
+7 (under the standard of care, resection is recommended if it is possible); EX1048, 230; EX1003, ¶82.)

-Patients with metastatic and advanced cancer that would participate in a clinical study, like the MSI-H Study, would have generally received at least two other prior drug therapies, such as standard of care chemotherapy, and had their cancers progress after those drug therapies.
-(EX1020, PDF p.
-25; see also EX1009, 1034; EX1047, 4-7; EX1003, ¶70.)
-Additionally, because the patients were disclosed to still have a "tumor" and "measurable disease," it would mean that the cancer had progressed following that prior treatment.
-(EX1003, ¶70.)
+Patients having metastatic and advanced colorectal cancer that would participate in a clinical study, like the MSI-H Study, would have generally received at least two other prior drug therapies, such as standard of care chemotherapy, and had their cancers progress after those drug therapies.
+(EX1020,

+PDF p.
+25; see also EX1009, 1034; EX1047, 4-7; EX1003, ¶83) Additionally, because the patients were disclosed to still have a "tumor" and "measurable disease," it would mean that the cancer had progressed following that prior treatment.
+(EX1003, ¶83.)
 Indeed, the POSA would have found it highly unusual for that patient population, patients who had received two prior drug treatments and had their cancer progress after those treatments, to not be included in the MSI-H Study Record, especially without any explicit carve-out.
-(EX1003, ¶70.)
+(EX1003, ¶83.)

 Consistent with the above, the Eligibility section of the MSI-H Study Record excludes "[p]atients who have had prior treatment with anti PD-1, anti-PD-L1, anti-PD-L2, anti-CD137, anti-OX-40, anti-CD40, or anti CTLA-4 antibodies" from the clinical study.
-(EX1005, 5-6 (Eligibility); EX1003, ¶71.)
+(EX1005, 5-6 (Eligibility); EX1003, ¶84.)

 Therefore, the POSA would have understood that the MSI-H Study Record disclosed treating patients who had received prior/different cancer therapies, and the patients' cancer had progressed after the patients received the different cancer therapies.
-(EX1003, ¶¶68-72.)
+(EX1003, ¶85.)
 See Acoustic Tech., Inc. v.
 Itron Networked Sols., Inc., 949 F.3d 1366, 1373 (Fed.
 Cir.
 2020) ("In an anticipation analysis, the dispositive question is whether a skilled artisan would 'reasonably understand or infer' from a prior art reference that every claim limitation is disclosed in that single reference"); Genentech, Inc. v.
 Hospira, Inc., 946 F.3d 1333, 1340 (Fed.
 Cir.
 2020) (same); In re Baxter Travenol Labs., 952 F.2d 388, 390 (Fed.
 Cir.
 1991) (same).